YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can I use a hat to look more normal in public?

 A hat can help socially, but only when the timing and fit are safe.
-In most cases, I do not want anything touching the recipient area during the first 10 days.
+In most cases, I avoid anything touching the recipient area during the first 10 days.
 A loose clean hat may become reasonable between day 10 and day 14 if the scabs are coming away normally and the hat does not rub.

-This is exactly why I wrote separately about when a hat can be worn after a hair transplant.
+That explains why when a hat can be worn after a hair transplant depends on healing, fit, and timing.
 A soft loose hat used carefully is different from a tight cap, beanie, helmet, or hard hat.
 The difference matters because pressure and friction are not cosmetic details in early healing.

-If a patient needs a hat for work, I want to know the job before surgery.
+If you need a hat for work, I review the job before surgery.
 A loose hat in a clean indoor environment is one thing.
 A helmet, dusty workplace, or physical job is another.
 Planning this before the operation is much better than improvising on day 5.

 Will the ugly duckling phase make me look worse before I look better?